doki-nordic/nrfxlib-1/nrf_rpc/doc/usage.rst

 Encoders encode commands and events into serialized packets.
 Creating an encoder is similar for all packet types.
 The first step is the allocation of a buffer using :c:macro:`NRF_RPC_ALLOC`.
-After that, you can encode parameters directly into a buffer or use the `TinyCBOR`_ library.
+After that, you can encode parameters directly into the buffer or use the `TinyCBOR`_ library.
 In the last step, the packet is sent using one of the sending functions: :cpp:func:`nrf_rpc_cmd`, :cpp:func:`nrf_rpc_cbor_evt`, or similar.

-As a result of sending a command, a response is received, which then must be parsed.
+After sending the command a response is received, so it has to be parsed.
 There are two ways to parse a response.

 The first way is to provide a response handler in the parameters of :cpp:func:`nrf_rpc_cmd` or :cpp:func:`nrf_rpc_cbor_cmd`.